ABOUT S&I CONSULTANCY

 - Various Commercial and Retail outlets incl.
 Hospitality School

-Hong Kong: Tuen Mun East Contaminated Land Assessment (2007-09), for Hong Kong Government: Harold Insley was the Project Director for a Contamination Assessment Plan for group of potential housing developments, located on former sites of military barracks and desalination plant, including identifying possible zones of contamination, scope of required site investigations and chemical testing requirements, and subsequent site investigations.
+Hong Kong: Tuen Mun East Contaminated Land Assessment (2007 to 2009), for Hong Kong Government: Harold Insley was the Project Director for a Contamination Assessment Plan for group of potential housing developments, located on former sites of military barracks and desalination plant, including identifying possible zones of contamination, scope of required site investigations and chemical testing requirements, and subsequent site investigations.

-Hong Kong: Refurbishment and Modification of Island East Transfer Station, Feasibility Study (2006-09), for Hong Kong Government: Harold Insley was the Contracts Specialist responsible for drafting the first of the Hong Kong Government’s Follow-On DBO Contracts for continuing operation of refuse transfer stations.
+Hong Kong: Refurbishment and Modification of Island East Transfer Station, Feasibility Study (2006 to 2009), for Hong Kong Government: Harold Insley was the Contracts Specialist responsible for drafting the first of the Hong Kong Government’s Follow-On DBO Contracts for continuing operation of refuse transfer stations.
 Responsible for preparation of pre-qualification documents, pre-qualification assessment scheme, tender documents (including specifications and instructions to tenderers), and tender marking scheme.

-Hong Kong: SENT Landfill Extension Study (2005-09), for Hong Kong Government: Harold Insley was the Engineering Team Leader and Contracts Specialist for feasibility and EIA studies for landfill extension at TKO Area 137.
+Hong Kong: SENT Landfill Extension Study (2005 to 2009), for Hong Kong Government: Harold Insley was the Engineering Team Leader and Contracts Specialist for feasibility and Environmental Impact Assessment studies for landfill extension at Tseung Kwan O Area 137.

 China: Lender’s Advisory Services for Desalination Plant (2008), for Confidential Client – International Commercial Bank: Harold Insley was the Project Director for review of social and environmental performance against Equator Principles (including IFC Performance Requirements and ADB School Safeguards and Environmental Policies).